declansam/TicketVista/README.md

 ## Research Topics

-* (5 points) React
+* (5 points) Passport.js
-    * I'm going to be using React.js for front-end development.
+    * Passport.js is an authentication package for Node.js applications.
-    * React utilizes a component-based architecture, making it ideal for creating dynamic and interactive web applications.
+    * Its allows us to customize authentication according to your application's specific needs.
-    * It is widely used in modern web development due to its performance benefits and the ability to create reusable components.
+    * I will be using passport since it follows the "Express-style" middleware pattern, making it compatible with Express.js, thus simplifying the integration process.
     * The framework has a steep-learning curve so I have assigned it 5 points.
 * (3 points) Google reCAPTCHA Integration
     * Google reCAPTCHA is a technology used to distinguish between human and automated traffic on websites.